Human rights in Saudi Arabia: Driving

 Saudi Arabia was the only country in the world where women were forbidden to drive motor vehicles until June 2018.
 The motoring ban was not in statute law, but was an "informal" religious fatwa imposed by conservative Muslim clerics in order to maintain the country's tradition of gender segregation, although this religious view has changed in recent years.

-In 1990, when 47 Saudi women drove cars through the streets of Riyadh in protest against the ban, protestors were punished and was reported: "All the drivers, and their husbands, were barred from foreign travel for a year.
+In 1990, when 47 Saudi women drove cars through the streets of Riyadh in protest against the ban, the protestors were punished and it was reported that "...all the drivers, and their husbands, were barred from foreign travel for a year.
 Those women who had government jobs were fired, once their employers found out.
 And from hundreds of mosque pulpits, they were denounced by name as immoral women out to destroy Saudi society."

 When the driving ban was enforced, women complained that "we can't move around without a male".
 Many could not afford chauffeurs, and the few buses that do operate in cities and towns across the Kingdom do not follow a set schedule.
 On 26 October 2013, a group of women started a movement to defy the ban by driving themselves.
 However, on 23 October, in a "rare and explicit restating of the ban", Interior Ministry Spokesman General Mansur al-Turki warned: "It is known that women in Saudi are banned from driving and laws will be applied against violators and those who demonstrate support."
 In December 2014, two women were arrested and sentenced to almost a month of prison for defying the female driving ban.

 Women are allowed to fly aircraft, though they must be chauffeured to the airport.
 A Saudi woman made news in 2007 when she became the first woman to get her pilot's license.
 The woman, Hanadi al-Hindi works for Saudi Prince Al Waleed.

 Hisham Fageeh, a Saudi living in the US, has created a video which makes a reference to the Government's rules which prevented women from driving.
 The video was released the same day many women in Saudi Arabia staged a nationwide protest against the Government.

 In 2015, a Saudi woman working in neighboring UAE was arrested as she tried to enter Saudi Arabia.
 She had her passport taken from her and was forced to wait at the Saudi-UAE border without any food or water.
 She claimed that her UAE drivers license was valid in all GCC countries, but the Saudi border authorities refused to acknowledge its legitimacy.

-In 2017, a royal decree was issued to allowing women to drive.
+In 2017, a royal decree was issued to allow women to drive.
 The first driving license was issued to a Saudi woman in June 2018 and the ban on driving was lifted on 24 June 2018.
 Between the announcement and the lifting of the ban, the leaders of the Women to Drive campaign who violated the ban were arrested and tortured.

 Male permission is still required to travel outside the home, so many women in conservative families are still not allowed to drive.